michachan/michachan/README.md

 ### Hi there 👋 I'm Michael (he/him)!

-I'm a software engineer on the Azure Chaos Studio - Portal Extension at Microsoft.
+I'm a software engineer on the Azure Chaos Studio - Portal Extension team at Microsoft.

 _________